-by Paul Von Blum, Elizabeth Von Notias and Ramsess
+by Paul Von Blum Author, For Beginners Author, Elizabeth Von Notias Author and Ramsess Author

 And yet, Paul Robeson remains virtually unknown by millions of educated Americans.
 People typically know him for only one, if any, of the major successes of his life: the concert singer best known for “Old Man River,” the star of Shakespeare’s Othello on Broadway in the early 1940s, the political activist blacklisted for his radical views and activism during the era of McCarthyism in the 1950s.
 Paul Robeson For Beginners demystifies and bestows light and long overdue credence to the life of this extraordinary American.

 You must log in to comment.